 Static electricity is an imbalance of electrical charges in a material.

-Materials are made up of atoms with positive and negative charges.
+Materials are made up of atoms with charged particles.
 Atoms are made up of neutrons and protons in the nucleus and electrons around it.
 Protons are positively charged and neutrons negative.
 An atom has the same number of positively charged protons as negatively charged electrons.

 Imagine we have two conductive materials (A and B).
 Material A and material B are very close, the electrons can jump from one material to another.
 For example from A to B. Material A loses electrons and B gains them.

 The result of this electron transfer is that Material A will have more protons than electrons.
 That is, it will have a positive charge.
 Material B, with more electrons, will have an excess of negative charge.

 Materials with a different charge (positive, negative) attract each other.
-Those with the same load repel each other.
+Charges attract those with different polarity.

 What is the difference between ordinary electricity and static electricity?
-In statics, the flow of electrons is not constant.
-In ordinary electricity electrons flow constantly through electrical conductors.
+According to the static electricity definition, the flow of electrons is not constant.
+In ordinary electricity, electrons flow constantly through electrical conductors.

-In the subsequent separation of these bodies, each of them retains its electrical charge.
-With the increase in distance between them due to the work in progress to the separation of charges, the potential difference increases and can reach tens and hundreds of kilovolts.
+In the subsequent separation of these bodies, each of them retains its electric charge creating static electricity.
+As the distance between them increases the potential difference increases.

 Examples of static electricity

-- Rubbing a balloon with a wool sweater.
+A balloon or a plastic bag rubbed against wool clothing.
 If we rub an inflated balloon on a wool sweater it is statically charged.
 If we approach it to the ceiling, it remains stuck because they attract due to the difference in charges.
 It happens because of the static cling.

 The electrostatic discharge passes at very high voltage and extremely low current intensities.

-On a dry day, the comb example can lead to the accumulation of a static charge with a voltage of tens of thousands of volts.
+On a dry day, the comb example can lead to a higher accumulation of a static charge.
 However, the current of your release will be so small that it often cannot even be felt.

-On the other hand, high voltages can be dangerous for elements of various electronic devices: microprocessors, transistors, etc.
+On the other hand, high voltages can be dangerous for elements of various electronic devices: processors, transistors, etc.

 Therefore, when working with electronic components, it is recommended to take measures to avoid the accumulation of static charges.
 The use of an anti-static strap is highly recommended by manipulating some devices.

 As a result of the movement of air currents saturated with water vapor, storm clouds form.
 Storm clouds are carriers of static electricity.
-Electric discharges form between clouds with opposite charge or, with the ground.
+Electric discharges from between clouds with the opposite charge or with the ground.

-When a critical potential difference is reached, a lightning strike occurs between the clouds, on the earth, or in the near-cosmic layer of the planet.
+When a critical potential difference is reached, a lightning strike occurs between the clouds, on the earth.
+It cal also happens in the near-cosmic layer of the planet.

-In addition to lightning, storm clouds can cause dangerous electrical potentials in isolated metal objects due to electrostatic induction.
+In addition to lightning, storm clouds can cause dangerous electrical potentials in isolated metallic objects due to electrostatic induction.